-The KU Jazz Studies Program has both performance and academic components, including three big bands, seven combos, and classes in arranging, improvisation, jazz history, jazz theory and jazz pedagogy.
-KU Jazz groups and individual students have distinguished national credentials, winning 22 Down Beat Student Music Awards since 1992.
+The KU Jazz Studies Program has both performance and academic components, including three big bands, six combos, and classes in arranging, composition, improvisation, jazz history, jazz theory and jazz pedagogy.
+KU Jazz groups and individual students have distinguished national credentials, winning 28 Down Beat Student Music Awards since 1992, including Jazz Ensemble I’s award as Best Graduate College Jazz Ensemble in 2021.
 With the generous support of the Gregory Harding Memorial Jazz Fund and the Lipscomb Jazz Fund, the Jazz Studies Program also sponsors clinics and master classes during the academic year.
-Past artists include Michael Brecker, Jerry Bergonzi, Hal Galper, Dr. Billy Taylor, Wynton Marsalis, Jim McNeely, Peter Erskine, Maria Schneider, Dave Douglas, John Fedchock, John Abercrombie, Gary Foster, Kenny Werner, Vince Mendoza, Greg Osby, and many others.
+Past guest artists include Maria Schneider, Michael Brecker, Sean Jones, Jerry Bergonzi, Hal Galper, Dr. Billy Taylor, Wynton Marsalis, Jim McNeely, Anat Cohen, Peter Erskine, Ingrid Jensen, Dave Douglas, John Fedchock, John Abercrombie, Gary Foster, Kenny Werner, Vince Mendoza and many others.

-The KU School of Music now offers a Bachelor of Arts degree with a Jazz Studies concentration.
-Students in the degree program perform in the KU Jazz Ensembles and Jazz Combos, study privately with KU studio faculty and jazz lecturers, and take courses in jazz studies along with other music courses and liberal arts classes.
+The KU School of Music now offers both a Bachelor of Music in Jazz Studies degree and a Bachelor of Arts degree with a Jazz Studies concentration.
+Students in the degree programs perform in the KU Jazz Ensembles and Jazz Combos, study privately with KU studio faculty and jazz lecturers, and take courses in jazz studies along with other music courses and liberal arts classes.
 Some scholarships are available; contact Dan Gailey, (785) 864-4389 or email@example.com for audition information.

-Dan Gailey saxophonist/composer/arranger, is the Director of Jazz Studies and Professor of Music at the University of Kansas, where he directs Jazz Ensemble I and Jazz Combo I and produces the annual KU Jazz Festival.
-Dan is the recipient of the 1996 IAJE Gil Evans Fellowship, an annual award which identifies an emerging jazz composer from an international field of candidates.
-Under his direction, the KU Jazz Studies Program has been the recipient of ten DownBeat Student Music Awards, including Jazz Ensemble I’s award as Best College Big Band in the United States or Canada in 1997.
-Jazz Ensemble I have appeared under his direction at IAJE Conferences in New York City, Atlanta and Boston, the 1992 Mid-West Band and Orchestra Clinic in Chicago, and the 2008 Montreux Jazz Festival in Switzerland.
+Dan Gailey is the Director of Jazz Studies and Professor of Music at the University of Kansas, where he directs Jazz Ensemble I, teaches courses in jazz composition, arranging and pedagogy, and produces the annual KU Jazz Festival.
+He was named to a coveted Chancellor’s Club Teaching Professorship at KU in 2017.
+Dan is the recipient of the 1996 IAJE Gil Evans Fellowship, presented to an emerging jazz composer from an international field of candidates.
+Under his direction, the KU Jazz Studies Program has been the recipient of 28 DownBeat Student Music Awards, including Jazz Ensemble I’s 2021 award for Best College Jazz Ensemble in the Graduate Division.